Tesco may buy majority stake in Uyum Gida - paper

-ISTANBUL British group Tesco (TSCO.L), the world's No.3 retailer, is interested in buying a majority stake in Turkish grocer Uyum Gida (UYUM.IS), Turkey's Vatan newspaper reported on Tuesday.
+ISTANBUL, July 3 British group Tesco, the world's No.3 retailer, is interested in buying a majority stake in Turkish grocer Uyum Gida, Turkey's Vatan newspaper reported on Tuesday.

 Uyum Gida said last August it had signed a one-year confidentiality agreement with a foreign investment fund to look into options for the company.